How Will Trump’s Tariffs Impact Amazon Sellers

 According to Amazon expert Steven Pope (My Amazon Guy Podcast, 2025), Vietnam and India stand out for their high-quality output and lower costs, especially as trade policy shifts encourage diversification away from China.
 While sourcing from the U.S remains a long-term goal, the timing of a full transition is uncertain.
 Below is a projected timeline to guide your planning.

-Build near-shore relationships now to market a tariff-free advantage later.
+Start building relationships with sourcing partners nearer to you now to have a tariff-free advantage later.

 How to Prepare for Prime Day & Q4 During Tariff Instability?